Joël Robuchon, A Giant In French Cooking, Dies

 The Times also noted that on a single Friday, the diners at Jamin included chefs who collectively represented at least 10 Michelin stars – masters who were trying to get a handle on what the young chef was doing to quietly remake French cuisine.

-At the heart of Robuchon's cooking was an insistence on the freshest and best ingredients, and in rotating menus to change with the seasons.
+At the heart of Robuchon's cooking was an insistence on the freshest and best ingredients and in rotating menus to change with the seasons.
 There was also an unrelentingly high standard for any plate that left his kitchen — and a temper that would flare if details were left to chance.

-In the mid-90s, Robuchon moved Jamin to a larger location and renamed it after himself.
+In the mid-'90s, Robuchon moved Jamin to a larger location and renamed it after himself.
 But just two years later, he shocked and dismayed his fans by announcing he would close the restaurant.
-He compared the decision to an elite athlete wanting to stop playing while they're at the top of their game.
+He compared his decision to an elite athlete wanting to stop playing while at the top of their game.
 Robuchon also said he had noticed how many top-performing chefs seemed to die in their 50s.

 Robuchon nurtured other great chefs along the way, including Dominique Bouchet and Gordon Ramsay.
 It was Ramsay who was at the receiving end of what Robuchon called "the only time I've ever thrown a plate at anyone," after a heated exchange in the kitchen one night.

-Speaking to The Los Angeles Times in 1996, Robuchon – renowned for his ravioli with langoustine and his salt-crusted lamb — also said that there's a place for delivery pizza, and even frozen food, in life.
+Speaking to the Los Angeles Times in 1996, Robuchon — renowned for his ravioli with langoustine and his salt-crusted lamb — also said there's a place for delivery pizza, and even frozen food, in life.

 His own children, Robuchon said, ate at McDonald's as well as at his restaurant: